psc-g/psc-g.github.io/content/posts/mentoring/reviewing.md

 ## Self-evaluation

-> **Do I know this field well enough and do I feel I underrstood the paper well enough?**
+> **Do I know this field well enough and do I feel I understood the paper well enough?**

 Please be honest with yourself.
 It's ok to say you are unfamiliar with the field and/or that you were not able to follow the paper; if other reviewers were also